RyanScottLewis/enqueue/README.md

 ##### `run_subscriptions` Instance Method

 The `run_subscriptions` instance method will call `run_subscription` with all of the subscriptions defined on the instance's class in the order they were defined.
+By default, the only thing the `execute` method will do is call `run_subscriptions`.

 ##### `run_subscription` Instance Method